SimonNgj/DL-ung-dung/2019July7/README.md

-# Human Activity Recognition on the Wireless Sensor Data Mining (WISDM) dataset using DL
+# Human Activity Recognition using DL
 This folder contains code used to recognize human activity based on the Wireless Sensor Data Mining (WISDM) dataset using
 - FCN | MC-FCN
 - LSTM | Bidirectional LSTM